-Hlupic, Vlatka and Pouloudi, Athanasia and Rzevski, George (2002) Towards an integrated approach to knowledge management: hard, soft and abstract issues.
+Hlupic, Vlatka, Pouloudi, Athanasia and Rzevski, George (2002) Towards an integrated approach to knowledge management: hard, soft and abstract issues.
 Knowledge and Process Management: the Journal of Corporate Transportation, 9 (2). pp. 90-102.
 ISSN 1092-4604Full text not available from this repository.

 Companies are often unaware of the potential value of corporate information and extent of data held in their systems.
 It is increasingly argued that analysis of such data and information can be transformed into knowledge that in turn can be used to gain business benefits such as a competitive advantage, minimization of costs, improved quality, responsiveness, or improved service to customers.
 This paper investigates the benefits of a systematic and interdisciplinary approach to research in knowledge management, particularly in investigating technical (hard), organizational (soft), as well as philosophical (abstract) aspects of the concept.
 It describes in detail the framework used in research undertaken by the Centre for Knowledge and Business Process Management at Brunel University.
 We argue that this framework is useful to researchers and practitioners alike as it contributes to a systematic and more effective knowledge management approach.

-|Research Community:||University of Westminster > Westminster Business School|
+|Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||19 Sep 2005|
+|Date Deposited:||19 Sep 2005|